Prologue VI: Samelqo

 He turned from them once he was sure Eshmunen was safe and seen to.
 The wet nurses with the twins were still beside him.

 In the darkness, Samelqo caught the eyes of the woman holding the female child.
-He hadn’t remembered them being so green, or her skin so pale.
-Hair the colour of spun gold peeked out from behind her hood, her expression cold where it had been fearful a moment ago.
+He hadn’t remembered them being so bright, or her skin so pale a brown.
+Hair spun with gold flowers peeked out from behind her hood, her expression cold where it had been fearful a moment ago.